oriolarques/GEGVICshine/README.md

 #### 2.4.
 GV_module

-This section contains the results of the the analysis of genetic variations in the samples.
+This section contains the results of the the analysis of genomic variations in the samples.
 Mutation summaries are calculated using the `maftools` [package](https://bioconductor.org/packages/release/bioc/html/maftools.html),